Self-Publishing to Kindle vs Nook Press vs Smashwords

 According to their review process there were errors with the document itself.
 The first error I received was “This looks like a “.docx” file, which is not supported.”
 My version of Word was more recent than what they supported, so I had to save the document in a .doc format.

 The second error was “EpubCheck result: Failed!
 Error while parsing file ‘attribute “value” not allowed here; expected attribute “class”, “dir”, “id”, “lang”, “style”, “title” or “xml:lang”‘.
 This required me to remove various formatting such as numbered lists and cells in the document.
+Which, by the way, were not easy to identify and correct.
+This involved a few online tutorials to identify and correct.

 After getting past the initial verifications there is a second process for the book to be added to the Smashwords Premium Catalogue.
 For that, I received “Your book contains some possibly corrupt formatting.”
 It turned out the system didn’t like the way I formatted my chapter headings using the Word auto headings functionality.